ersinkoc/tonl/docs/GETTING_STARTED.md

-# Getting Started with TONL v2.0.6
+# Getting Started with TONL v2.0.8

 Welcome to TONL!
-This guide will help you get started with all the powerful features of TONL v2.0.6, including the revolutionary dual-mode system for handling problematic JSON keys.
+This guide will help you get started with all the powerful features of TONL v2.0.8, including the revolutionary dual-mode system for handling problematic JSON keys and the latest documentation updates.

 ---